https://www.deakin.edu.au/__data/assets/image/0003/552441/35749_bachelor-of-science-hero.jpg

 • It is recommended that students intending to take the Chemistry, Human Biology, Cell Biology and Genomics, Animal Biology, Plant Biology or Environmental Science majors undertake SIT191 Introduction to Statistics and Data Analysis.

-• For students intending to take the Mathematical Modelling major, the units SIT190 Introduction to Functions, Relations and Graphs or SIT191 Introduction to Statistics and Data Analysis are electives, although students who have not completed VCE Maths Methods (units 3 and 4) are strongly advised to first complete SIT190 Introduction to Functions, Relations and Graphs.
+• students intending to take the Mathematical Modelling major who have not completed VCE Maths Methods (units 3 and 4) are strongly advised to first complete SIT190 Introduction to Functions, Relations and Graphs.

 Chemistry - choose one from: